Lilian-Mollineaux/Project-1---College-Recruitment-Improvement-Study/README.md

 Read Me
-This is me READING The code thsi is so cool thanks for reading
+This ReadMe is for the first project we'll be doing in CMP-262.
+More information will be filled in when it is given.